 Cannabis laws in Florida

 The US is governed by federal and state laws.
 This article covers the cannabis laws in the state of Florida.
-For US federal laws, please visit this page.

 Can you possess and use cannabis in Florida?

 At present, it’s illegal to possess and use cannabis in Florida.
 If caught with 20 grams or under, the offender may be given a prison sentence of up to a year, and/or a $1,000 fine.
 If the amount of cannabis is over 20 grams, the offence becomes a felony, rather than a misdemeanour, and the prison sentence rises to as long as five years (with a possible fine of $5,000).

 However, attempts are being made to make recreational cannabis use legal, as it is in some other US states.
 In 2019, state representatives Carlos Guillermo Smith and Michael Grieco filed a bill, seeking to legalise the drug.
 This wasn’t given a hearing or a vote.
 Their bill proposed to permit adults over the age of 21 to “use, possess, and transport” up to 2.5 ounces of cannabis, and grow up to six plants.